 Returning to the women, he welcomed Josah and Caleb back.
 They were dirty, covered in tree sap and dust.
-“I hope the trees are in better shape then you,” Graybard chided.
+“I hope the trees are in better shape than you,” Graybard chided.

 All Josah could do was smile.
 “The trees to repair the wall by Alder Woods are in place.
-We harnessed the horses and dragged them to the roadway.
+We harnessed the horses and dragged the logs to the roadway.
 The Ruelanders didn’t need us to finish the work, so we walked back.”

 “Tomorrow will be one fortnight when we promised to meet the Molly Red,” Caleb told them.

 Eva could feel Josah wanted to tell her unfavorable news.
 “Are you leaving us?”

 The young man brushed debris from his hair.
 He looked around and decided this wasn’t the place to discuss plans.
 “Let’s go to the barn and talk.”

 He turned to the barn, expecting everyone to follow, which they did.
 Ena jumped down the loft and greeted Josah with muted yowls.
 She rubbed against his legs and rumbled her delight.
 Caleb sat down on the loose hay, hoping the cat would welcome him.

 “We are here,” Graybard said.
 “What’s the plan?”

 Josah glanced at Eva, knowing his departure would disappoint her.
 “As soon as Conall comes back, we’re heading to Southport.”